hmustafamail/OpenQuantFinance/README.md

 # OpenQuantFinance
 A collection of open-source code for quantitative finance.
-Includes, for example:

-- Yang-Zhang Volatility estimator
-- An efficient (N*log(N)) implementation of Medcouple

 ## Python Version and Dependencies
 - Python Version: 3.12